andremann/SKG-IF/docs/source/grants.rst

 Funded amount
 ^^^^^^
-:Description: Amount funded for the project.
+:Description: Amount funded for the grant.
 :Type:
 :Use: